-- The start/finish of each KOM is approximated as closely as possible based on aerial maps (beginning in 2018).
+- The start/finish of each KOM is approximated as closely as possible based on aerial maps.
 It is advisable, however, to assume that the marked location is approximate.

 - Segment timing as recorded on Strava is the final arbiter of segment start, end, and timing.